 Rosuvastatin (Crestor® or Ezallor®) is a high cholesterol treatment.
 It helps lower your cholesterol, which reduces your risk of having a stroke or heart attack.
 Combining this medicine with exercise and a healthy diet will give you the best results.

 ROSUVASTATIN (roe SOO va sta tin) treats high cholesterol and reduces the risk of heart attack and stroke.
 It works by decreasing bad cholesterol and fats (such as LDL, triglycerides), and increasing good cholesterol (HDL) in your blood.
 It belongs to a group of medications called statins.
 Changes to diet and exercise are often combined with this medication.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 They need to know if you have any of these conditions:

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
-Do not cut, crush or chew this medicine.
-You can take this medicine with or without food.
-Take your doses at regular intervals.
-Do not take your medicine more often than directed.
+You can take it with or without food.
+If it upsets your stomach, take it with food.
+Do not cut, crush or chew this medication.
+Swallow the tablets whole.
+Take your medication at regular intervals.
+Do not take it more often than directed.

-Talk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for children as young as 7 years old for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While this medication may be prescribed for children as young as 7 for selected conditions, precautions do apply.